 A little more than five percent of those people who took the survey identify themselves as solely homosexual, while about 74 percent identified themselves as solely heterosexual.
 The remainder identified themselves as either mostly, or somewhat homosexual or mostly or somewhat heterosexual, or they identified themselves as bisexual.

 In the scientific literature, there are small heritability studies of identical and non-identical twins that have suggested sexual orientation is the product of both genetics and environmental factors.

 But the strength of the evidence in these studies is limited due to conflicting reports and their small sample sizes.

-A few of the studies have pointed to possible candidate genes associated with homosexuality found on the X chromosome, specifically on band Xq28, but these studies have been small and only in men.
+A few of the studies have pointed to possible candidate genes associated with homosexuality.
+Those were found on the X chromosome, specifically on band Xq28,.
+However, these studies have been small and only in men.
 When our researchers looked at band Xq28 they found no direct associations.

-While we found some gene regions where associations were suggestive, we did not find any that reached a statistical threshold of genome-wide statistical significance.
+We found some gene regions where associations were suggestive.
+Yet, we did not find any that reached a statistical threshold of genome-wide statistical significance.

-We believe that as the number of people participating in the study increases – customers can fill out the survey here – the role of the currently suggestive genetic associations may become clearer.
+We believe that as the number of people participating in the study increases the role of the currently suggestive genetic associations may become clearer.

 Our researchers did replicate previous findings that are unrelated to genetics.
-These associations and others will help in guiding our research as we continue to conduct our work into the genetics of sexual orientation.
+These associations and others will help in guiding our research.
+We will continue to conduct our work into the genetics of sexual orientation.

 In developing the study we worked with multiple organizations to review our survey questions and help ensure that our research is conducted in an informed and sensitive manner.
 While these questions cover sensitive topics that some people may view as private, we were encouraged by the numbers of people willing to participate.